shwina/nbody-lesson-draft/00-intro.md

 we can be confident that our code will produce the right answer every time it is run.
-When a test fails, we can more easily identify the source of the error, and tell which parts of our code need changing.
+When a test fails, we can more easily identify the source of the error, and tell which parts of our code need fixing.

 #FIXME: what about testing scientific software